teamniteo/handbook/people/salary.md

 ## Setting Your Salary

 Because we live in different parts of the world, have different lifestyles and different tax laws it's almost impossible for the company to set a fair salary for everyone.
 Therefore, **we give the biggest weight to your own proposal** for your salary.
 We have a maximum salary cap which is five times that of the current minimum salary in the company.
-We also publish founders' salaries as a benchmark.
+The founders' salaries are published here as a benchmark.

+As a company, we made the decision ([IRL#4]) to have an open salary policy in order to promote equality and transparency.
+There is no overall list for quick comparison instead the salary and bonuses of each Nitean are available in our Scrooge salary app to be viewed on an individual basis.

-While salaries are currently still private information (as per voting on [IRL#2](https://intra.niteoweb.com/operations/irl-2)), **we highly encourage salary discussion** between Niteans.
-Everyone is free to ask and answer (or not) questions about salaries to help them decide on what would be a fair salary for them.
+We welcome questions about salaries, bonuses, and responsibilities to help you decide what would be a fair salary.
 Everyone is also free to propose that someone should have a higher/lower salary or that we should increase minimum salary (which is the only way to increase the maximum salary).

 ## Current Company Salaries (January 2017)